django/django/docs/ref/contrib/csp/decorators.rst

 ====================================

 Content Security Policies should be restricted and paranoid by default.
-You may, on some views, need to expand or change the policy. django-csp includes four decorators to help.
+You may, on some views, need to expand or change the policy. csp includes four decorators to help.